TomokoMokocchi/DiscordUserAI/README.md

+DISCLAIMER: This tool and its contributers are not responsible for what happens to your discord account in any way.
+Self-botting is a bannable offense and this tool should not be used for any malicious purposes.
+(I recommend you only use this on an alt and only use it on your friends.)

 NOTICE: Currently this only works on windows machines!
 (Unless you modify how the python script downloads the chrome drivers!)
 You can easily fix it with a bit of code if you want.

 Pre-requisites: